Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Methodology

 \subsection{CUC Formulation}

-The results that are obtained from \gls{UC} problem are used to schedule all the units in the system, considering their constraints, to supply the forecasted load with minimum cost.
+Solving the \gls{UC} problem determines the schedule of all generating units in the system by considering their constraints and supplying the forecasted load at minimum cost.
 A general \gls{CUC} formulation is expressed below \cite{parvania2015unit},

-The objective is to minimize \cref{eq:obj}, where $suc()$ is the start-up cost and $gc()$ is the generation cost function. \Cref{eq:obj} is subjected to \cref{eq:bi1,eq:bi2,eq:up_time,eq:down_time,eq:min_gen,eq:max_gen,eq:down_ramp,eq:up_ramp,eq:power_balance}. \Cref{eq:bi1,eq:bi2} represent the binary logic of the \gls{UC} problem. \Cref{eq:up_time,eq:down_time} are the continuous representation of minimum up-time and minimum downtime constraints of the units. \Cref{eq:min_gen,eq:max_gen} are the minimum and the maximum power generation constraints respectively. \Cref{eq:down_ramp,eq:up_ramp} are ramp-down and ramp-up constraints. \Cref{eq:power_balance} is the power balance equation.
+The objective is to minimize \cref{eq:obj}, where $\text{suc}(\cdot)$ is the start-up cost and $\text{gc}(\cdot)$ is the generation cost function. \Cref{eq:obj} is subjected to \cref{eq:bi1,eq:bi2,eq:up_time,eq:down_time,eq:min_gen,eq:max_gen,eq:down_ramp,eq:up_ramp,eq:power_balance}. \Cref{eq:bi1,eq:bi2} represent the binary logic of the \gls{UC} problem. \Cref{eq:up_time,eq:down_time} are the continuous representation of the units' minimum up-time and minimum downtime constraints. \Cref{eq:min_gen,eq:max_gen} are the minimum and the maximum power generation constraints respectively. \Cref{eq:down_ramp,eq:up_ramp} are ramp-down and ramp-up constraints. \Cref{eq:power_balance} is the power balance equation.
 This formulation leads to a complex and computationally intractable time-variant problem, that is, it is not straightforward to solve.